ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 * **chart.js**: Simple yet flexible JavaScript charting for designers & developers
 * **bootstrap**:

-#### Leaflet.js
+**Leaflet.js**

-We used the [WikiMedia TileLayer][https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use] which is based on OpenStreetMap (ODbL)
+We used the WikiMedia TileLayerhttps://foundation.wikimedia.org/wiki/Maps_Terms_of_Use which is based on OpenStreetMap (ODbL)

-**GEOJSON**: With Leaflet is possible to drow polygons directly from geojson files. we use them for drawing:
+**GEOJSON**: With Leaflet is possible to draw polygons directly from geojson files. we use them for drawing:

-* Regions: The entire repository is licensed MIT, but the maps are not licensed explicitly [dataset here][https://github.com/stefanocudini/leaflet-geojson-selector/blob/master/examples/italy-regions.json].
+* Regions: The entire repository is licensed MIT, but the maps are not licensed explicitly https://github.com/stefanocudini/leaflet-geojson-selector/blob/master/examples/italy-regions.json.

-* Provinces: [datasets here][https://github.com/Dataninja/geo-shapes/tree/master/italy/regions].
+* Provinces: https://github.com/Dataninja/geo-shapes/tree/master/italy/regions.
 The provinces of Sardegna are not updated.

 * Sardegna from ISTAT.
 TODO